RafaelJust/ReCoil/README.md

 # Contributing / building

 This game is made using godot, so you need to install it if you haven't.
-Please fork and make PRs against the "devel" branch, as the main branch is for stable releases.
 I will look at all PR's made, so feel free to add your Ideas to it.

 # License